Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 Yellow Percocet Abuse Statistics

 According to the National Institute on Drug Abuse, around 1.7 million people abused prescription opioids like Percocet in 2018.
-Additionally, around 130 people die each day in the United States due to an opioid overdose, which is a major public health crisis.
+Additionally, around 130 people die daily in the United States due to an opioid overdose, a major public health crisis.

 Nearly 92,000 persons in the U.S. died from a drug-involved overdose in 2020, including illicit drugs and prescription opioids, including Percocet.